hyperledger-archives/caliper/docs/Architecture.md

 ### Child Process

 Nodejs is single-threaded by nature.
 The default test framework uses cluster to do the actual testing tasks to improve throughput on multi-core machines.
 The total workload are divided and assigned equally to child processes.
 A child process acts as a blockchain client with a temporarily generated context to interact with the backend blockchain system.
 The context usually contains the client's identity and cryptographic materials, and will be released after all the testing tasks are finished.

+For Hyperledger Fabric, the context is bound to a specific channel, the relationship is defined in fabric configuration file.

 The actual testing task should be implemented in independent modules with specific functions exported.
 The child process imports such modules to perform actual transactions asynchronously.